Teaching interests: Tort Law, Products Liability, Privacy Law, Firearms Policy.

 In addition to his scholarly writings, McClurg is the author/editor of two legal humor

-books, editor of Lawhaha.com (an academically oriented humor site), and the former
+books, editor of Lawhaha.com (an academically oriented humor blog), and a former monthly

 He has been interviewed and quoted as a legal expert by National Public Radio, Time,

-U.S. News and World Report, the New York Times, the Wall Street Journal, and dozens
+U.S. News and World Report, the New York Times, Wall Street Journal, Washington Post,

 Prior to joining academia, McClurg served as a law clerk to U.S. District Judge Charles

 R. Scott (M.D.
 Fla.) and worked four years as a trial lawyer.
 He graduated Order

 of the Coif from the University of Florida College of Law, where he was a member of